aliciasoliveiraa/MOANA/README.md

 ![MOANA Artifact Correction](https://github.com/aliciasoliveiraa/MOANA/blob/main/correction.png)

-This repository contains different implementations of FL models under the **MOANA** framework.
-Each folder corresponds to a specific optimization algorithm used in FL experiments.
+The framework includes comprehensive code for data processing and the simulation model.
+It facilitates the entire pipeline from raw data to actionable insights.
+The **Data Processing** module cleans, normalizes, and prepares brain MRI scans for artifact correction to ensure high-quality input data.
+The **Simulation Model** replicates real-world scenarios, including artifacts like motion, aliasing, magnetic susceptibility, and noise.
+These models demonstrate the scalability and adaptability of the framework and provide valuable benchmarks for performance under different conditions.
+This repository also contains different implementations of FL models under the **MOANA** framework, including three optimization algorithms used in FL experiments.

 **Directory Structure:**
+- *data-processing:* This folder contains scripts for preprocessing of datasets, including format conversions, rotations, resizing, and selection of slices.

+- *simulation-model:* This folder contains two levels of artifact severity in medical images.
+Level 1 contains motion artifacts, and level 2 simulates aliasing, magnetic susceptibility, and noise.

 - *moana-fl-fedavg:* This folder contains experiments and code related to the FedAvg algorithm, a baseline FL method where the local models are averaged at each round of training.

 - *moana-fl-fedopt:* This folder contains experiments related to the FedOpt algorithm.
 FedOpt improves on FedAvg by adding adaptive learning rate strategies to speed up convergence and improve model performance.